qrtl/sst-custom/website_sale_wishlist_menuitem/readme/DESCRIPTION.rst

 This module does the following:

-* This module adds a menuitem for internal user to check all the wishlist products.
+* Adds a menuitem for internal users to be able to check/manage the wishlist content in the backend.